nittka/Xarchive/README.md

 * list of tags — additional keywords applying to the document
 * description — **short** text describing the document
 * list of references to other documents (along with description of the reference)
-* full text search string — e.g. from OCR
+* full text search string — e.g. obtained via OCR

 ##Syntax